huyz2023/huyz2023.github.io/_pages/about.md

 # Research Interests

-My research interests includes efficient machine learning, particularly efficient training and inference.
+My research interests include efficient machine learning, particularly efficient training and inference.
 Recently I focus on dynamic sparse training, quantization and speculative decoding.
 I want to break the monopoly of unicorns in AI and make deep learning affordable and accessible for every researcher.